 Staff at Rosglen worked hard to ensure that Liam was able to raise any concerns he had, including wanting to take his insulin independently.

-Liam has also taken great strides in his personal hygiene, with staff arranging for a bath to be fitted into the service as Liam did not like showering.
+Liam has also taken great strides in his personal hygiene, with the staff arranging for a bath to be fitted into the service as Liam did not like showering.

 His parents have commented on how Liam looks a lot healthier, since moving into Rosglen, as he has continued to look after his hygiene and has put on weight thanks to staff supporting him in his cooking.